TITLE XXXV

 383:7-a Delegation of Duties and Responsibilities. –

-I. The commissioner may delegate to deputies, assistants, examiners, or employees of the banking department the exercise or discharge in the commissioner's name of any power, duty, or function, whether ministerial, discretionary or of whatever character, vested in or imposed upon the commissioner.
-However, he shall not delegate his rulemaking powers.
+I. The commissioner may delegate to deputies, assistants, examiners, or employees of the department the exercise or discharge in the commissioner's name of any power, duty, or function, whether ministerial, discretionary or of whatever character, vested in or imposed upon the commissioner.
+However, the commissioner shall not delegate his or her rulemaking powers.

 II.
-The official act of any such person acting in the commissioner's name and by his authority shall be deemed an official act of the commissioner.
+The official act of the person acting in the commissioner's name and by his or her authority as provided in paragraph I shall be deemed an official act of the commissioner.

 Section 383:8